 Established in 2020 to advocate and mediate on the importance of arts and humanities disciplines in understanding environmental challenges such as climate change.
-The WG examines significant topics through open dialogue including Humanities for the Anthropocene in May 2021 which sought to galvanise conversations and collaborations between humanities researchers across Ireland.
-Co-organised with the Environmental Research Institute, University College Cork.
+The WG examines significant topics through open dialogue which sought to galvanise conversations and collaborations between humanities researchers across Ireland.

 Dr Marc Caball WG Co-Chair - UCD marc.caball@ucd.ie